Azure/AVDSessionHostReplacer/README.md

 ### AVD Session Host Replacer vs AVD Session Host Update (Preview)

-The Session Host Update feature is a native feature that enables you to update the session hosts in a host pool.
+[Session Host Update](https://learn.microsoft.com/en-us/azure/virtual-desktop/session-host-update) is a native feature that enables you to update the session hosts in a host pool.
 It is currently in preview.
 Below is a comparison of the two features,

 | Point                                               | Session Host Update (Preview)                           | AVD Session Host Replacer                  |
 | --------------------------------------------------- | ------------------------------------------------------- | ------------------------------------------ |